BerlingskeMedia/aria_datadispatcher/README.md

 Another downside is that the validation does not support [BPC scope](https://github.com/BerlingskeMedia/bpc#scope).
 In practice this means that all apps registered in BPC are allowed to pass the authorization.
 Whereas when using tickets, only apps with the scope eg. `aria_notifications` will pass the authorization.

 It is, however, unverified what the difference in performance between these two approaches are.

+## Build

+This application is build using (Docker Cloud)[https://cloud.docker.com/u/berlingskemedia/repository/docker/berlingskemedia/aria_eventdispatcher].

+To start a build make a new release on [GitHub](https://github.com/BerlingskeMedia/aria_eventdispatcher/releases).
+Make sure the versionnumber is in the format `x.x.x`.
+This will trigger a new build with tag `release-{sourceref}` and `latest`.

+## Deployment

+For testing we are deploying using AWS Elastic Beanstalk.

+Later we must use EKS.